 The preferred program applicant will have an MS in systems engineering with a minimum GPA of 3.5.
 Applicants who have earned an engineering master's degree, but not in systems engineering, and who have demonstrated systems engineering work experience, are also strongly encouraged to apply.
 All applicants will be considered for admission into the PhD program based on a thorough review of their application materials.

 Students who have not yet earned an MS degree will not be considered for the WPI Systems Engineering PhD program until completion of the MS program.

 PhD Application Process

-We are currently not accepting applications for the online SE PhD program.
-The program's return for part time students is TBD.
+We are now accepting applications for the online part-time SE PhD program.
 If you are interested in a full-time SE PhD, please contact Prof. Shams Bhada.

 - Non-refundable $70 application fee (waived for WPI alumni and current WPI students)

 - Official transcripts in English from accredited institutions

 - Three letters of recommendation (can be done through the application portal)